 Boss Time Management

-One important way to improve our own use of time is to think in terms of boss time management.
+One important way to improve our own use of time is to think about boss time management.
 This is not simply about buying your boss a book on better time management.
 If you dared!
 It’s a way of doing two things:

 Your boss will have many needs, and these will probably impose on your time.
 These needs may be explicit or implicit.
 Explicit needs are easy to identify, being the obvious requirements of policies, published plans, operating procedures, etc. Your attendance at routine meetings, or contributions to reports are examples of ways in which you’ll be expected to support your boss’s explicit needs.
 These are generally predictable and therefore relatively easily managed.